microsoft/sarif-tutorials/docs/2-Basics.md

 An _artifact_ is anything you create in the course of programming, such as a source file or a web page.
 In SARIF, every artifact must be URL-addressable.
-That means, for example, that if you want to write a static database analyzer that produces SARIF, then you need a way to express the locations of the things that you analyze -- tables, rows, indices, and so on -- as URLs.
+That means, for example, that if you want to write a static database analyzer that produces SARIF, then you need a way to express the locations of the things that you analyze &mdash tables, rows, indices, and so on &mdash as URLs.

 The SARIF spec uses the term "artifact" in preference to "file" to emphasize that SARIF doesn't just support tools